jesskelsall/jessrising.com/content/blog/2023-01-22-adventure-week-3.md

 # Adventure Week 3: Steam at Blea Moor

-- Tags: Adventures 2023, Rail
+- Tags: Adventures 2023, Rail, Steam

 Following a successful foray last week to Ribblehead Viaduct and the Settle-Carlisle line, I returned to capture a steam locomotive traversing the snowy Yorkshire Dales.